 - how fast you lose hair

-- the pattern and extend of your hair loss/ baldness.
+- the pattern and extent of your hair loss/ baldness.

 The hair cycle changes in those with hereditary hair loss: